 You need to have this breakfast with a serve of kaya toast and butter in the early hours of a humid morning in Singapore or Malaysia to get its full effect.

-The kaya toast at Rafee’s Corner is exactly what I have been yearning for since I arrived in Singapore yesterday – a slather of kaya or coconut jam and butter sandwiched by white bread that has been grilled to perfection.
+The kaya toast at Rafee’s Corner is exactly what I have been yearning for since I arrived in Singapore yesterday – a slather of kaya or coconut jam and butter sandwiched by grilled white bread.

 The heat from the toast is gently melting the kaya and butter.
 Each bite is crispy with a slight chew on the inside and the savoury sweet combination of the coconut jam and butter is truly heaven!